Deep neural network approximations for the stable manifolds of the Hamilton-Jacobi-Bellman equations: Acknowledgements

 \section{Acknowledgements}

 The author is greatly indebted to Prof. Wei Kang for many helpful discussions and suggestions.
-The author also wishes to express his appreciation to Prof. Qi Gong and Dr. Tenavi Nakamura-Zimmerer for the useful suggestions and comments on this paper.
-This work is supported by the Natural Science Foundation of Zhejiang Province (No. LY18A010023), NSFC (No.11771386) and First Class Discipline of Zhejiang - A (Zhejiang University of Finance and Economics - Statistics).
+The author would like to express his appreciation to Prof. Qi Gong and Dr. Tenavi Nakamura-Zimmerer for the useful suggestions and comments on the paper.
+Moreover, the author deeply thanks the anonymous referees for their insightful comments and suggestions which essentially improve the quality of this paper.